Marek-Fewtrell/Google-Sheets-Editor/README.md

 - Upload files to web server.
 - Create a spreadsheet to use.
 - Create a secrest.js file to hold Client ID and Spreadsheet ID variables.
 - Enable Google Sheets API in the Google Developer Console.
+(Detailed instructions [here](https://developers.google.com/sheets/quickstart/js))